claycantrell/LLMQualitativeCoder/README.md

 This will initiate the entire process, from loading the data, parsing, code assignment, and finally exporting the results.

-=== Configurable Modes

-You can select between *Deductive* and *Inductive* coding modes by modifying the `"coding_mode"` parameter in the `config.json` file.

-- *Deductive*: Predefined codes are used from the codebase.
-- *Inductive*: Codes are generated during the analysis based on the content of the transcripts.

 == Folder Structure

 Here is a typical folder structure for the project: